mrocklin/thesis/search.md

 include [TikZ](tikz_search.md)

-In section \ref{sec:matrix-compile} we will compile a set of matrix expressions into a BLAS/LAPACK computation by repeatedly applying an incremental set of rewrite rules.
-At each stage in this incremental process we may have to select between several differnt options.
-This decision-making forms a graph search problem which we discuss abstractly here.
+In section \ref{sec:matrix-compilation} we will compile a set of matrix expressions into a BLAS/LAPACK computation by repeatedly applying an incremental set of rewrite rules.
+At each stage in this process we select between several different options.
+These repeated decisions form a decision tree which may be costly to explore.
+We discuss the tree search problem abstractly here.

 ### Problem Description